Finance & Economics

 1. Prepare the documents.
 You’ll need an ID to prove your age and identity, as well as proof of long-term residency (permanent residence visa) and the tax identification number for foreigners Número de identidad de extranjero (NIE).

 2. Get NIE.
-Once you arrive in Spain with a visa, you have one month to apply for a Foreigner Identity Card.
-Take all the documents that you previously needed to apply for a visa and submit your application at the relevant authorities of the province where you have settled in Spain like the Immigration Office or a police station.
+Foreign citizens are both entitled and required to apply for the foreign identity card (NIE) once they have obtained a residence permit or are staying in Spain for more than six months.
+The application must be submitted within one month of either entering Spanish territory or the residence permit taking effect.
+Take all the documents you previously needed to apply for a visa and submit your application to the relevant authorities of the province where you have settled in Spain, like the Immigration Office or a police station.

 3. Open a bank account.
 You can open up an account with most main banks in Spain either before you move or once you arrive in the country to live there.
 Many Spanish banks offer non-resident accounts for those only planning to move to the country.
 Most banks in Spain also offer credit cards with their accounts.
 However, those foreigners who are not permanent residents yet are not likely to get one.
 You can apply for the credit card either at the time you open the account or afterwards.